iconify/website/docs/libraries/utils/get-icon-css.md

 It generates code only for one icon.
 To generate code for multiple icons at the same time, see `[func]getIconsCSS()`.

+If instead of using icon as a background or mask image, you want to use icon as content of a pseudo-element, see `[func]getIconContentCSS()`.

 To use icon in HTML, all you need to do is create any element, such as `[tag]span` with class name that you passed in `[prop]iconSelector` option.

 ## Color